b8234/Azure-AI-Projects/Azure AI Studio/Azure AI Search/README.md

 # Explore an Azure AI Search index (UI)

 Let's imagine you work for Fourth Coffee, a national coffee chain.
-You're asked to help build a knowledge mining solution that makes it easy to search for insights about customer experiences.
+You're asked to help build a knowledge-mining solution that makes it easy to search for insights about customer experiences.
 You decide to build an Azure AI Search index using data extracted from customer reviews.

-In this lab you'll:
+In this lab, you'll:

 - Create Azure resources
 - Extract data from a data source